slawekmikula/flightgear-addon-fgcamera/readme.md

 FGCamera FlightGear Addon
 =========================

+# OBSOLETE CODE

+This fork of the fgcamera-addon is deprecated (sorry, RL issues).
+Please take a look at the PlayeRom's fork which from this time is a main repository for the development of this addon: https://github.com/PlayeRom/flightgear-addon-fgcamera.
+Thanks PlayerRom for taking it further !

 # About

 Flightgear virtual camera.
 Written in NASAL.
 Adds features similar to Ezdok Camera Addon for FSX.